samelmer/SimpleSubclaimsUUID/README.md

 MINOR: Backwards-compatible functionality

 PATCH: Backwards-compatible bug fixes

-WORKS WITH FACTIONSUUID AND SPIGOT 1.8, 1.11, AND 1.12!

 This plugin allows faction members to create private chests, a.k.a.
 Subclaims, within their factions.
 It requires drtshock's FactionsUUID, which can be found here on Spigot: https://www.spigotmc.org/resources/factionsuuid.1035/